 - Taco shells for tacos, rice or cauliflower rice for taco bowls, lettuce for taco salads, or lettuce leaves for lettuce wraps

-- Any of your favorite taco toppings, such as diced tomatoes, onions, jalapeno, fresh cilantro, olives, avocado, hot sauce, fresh salsa, lime wedge, shredded cheese, and sour cream
+- Your favorite toppings (diced tomatoes, red onions, jalapeno, fresh cilantro, olives, avocado, hot sauce, fresh salsa, lime wedge, shredded cheese, or sour cream)

 Instructions